jaredmdunn/wherever-we-go/02_characters/04_stress-and-willpower.md

 ---
-title: Stress
+title: Stress and Willpower
 layout: default
 parent: Characters
-nav_order: 7
+nav_order: 4
 ---

-# Stress
+# Stress and Willpower

+## Stress

 Stress represents your character’s adrenaline, nerves, and mental strain in high-stakes situations.
 It builds as you push yourself beyond your limits, face fear or magical effects, or otherwise endure intense pressure.